Joseph D. Taylor: Personal life

 Taylor married Elizabeth A. Hill.
 Taylor was bought property in Cambridge and lived in a simple wood-frame home on Wheeling Avenue.
 He would later construct his elegant Queen Anne Style home in 1878 on Upland Drive and constructed the Berwick Hotel on the site of the house on Wheeling Avenue.

+Death and burial

 He died in Cambridge on September 19, 1899 at the age of 68.
 He was interred in the South Cemetery in Cambridge.